WWiertelak/ImageAPI/README.md

 ```
 generate_and_store_thumbnails()
 ```
-Description: Generates thumbnails for a given image based on the user level and stores them in the database.
-Returns a dictionary of links to the generated thumbnails.
-It also updates the 'date_of_used' for each thumbnail.
+Description: This function is responsible for creating thumbnails based on user levels.
+After generation, these thumbnails are stored in the database, and a dictionary containing links to them is returned.
+Simultaneously, the 'date_of_used' attribute for each thumbnail is updated to keep track of its most recent usage.

 ```
 remove_old_thumbnails()